JameslongDev/angular-nestjs-crud/README.md

 ---

 ## 📄 License
 This project is licensed under the MIT License.
-You can see the full license in the LICENSE file.

-This project is licensed under the MIT License.
 You can see the full license in the `LICENSE` file.